2gnc/ssr-razzle-boilerplate/README.md

  [Trello board](https://trello.com/b/VMtE9KHN/mtgtrader)

+### `npm start` or `yarn start`

+Runs the project in development mode.
+You can view your application at `http://localhost:3000`

+The page will reload if you make edits.

 **WARNING: This is the documentation for `razzle@next` (Webpack 4).**
 [Go here for for razzle@0.8.x (stable) docs (Webpack 3)](https://github.com/jaredpalmer/razzle/tree/master).